 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
 Investment earnings are reinvested in the respective funds.
-Investment earnings include the Plan's proportionate share of realized gains and losses on the disposal of investments, and appreciation or depreciation in the fair value of the underlying investments comprising the respective mutual funds.
+Investment earnings include the Plan's proportionate share of realized gains and losses on the disposal of investments, and appreciation or depreciation in the fair value of the underlying investments.
 All purchases and sales are recorded on a trade date basis.